 None of that fame mattered to Verus—a man who had been forced into this barbarity.
 As he stared long and hard at thousands of opponents across the lake, all begging for the combat to begin, only one of the many faces mattered to him—that was the man that caused the nightmares, the man that undid everything.
 That was the man they called Priscus the Gaul.

-When I first heard the story of Priscus and Verus in college, I was blown away.
-What started out as a traditional fight to the death ended up being the most dramatic gladiatorial bout ever recorded blow for blow.
-No other fight in Roman history has been more sensational, more remarkable than the fight between Priscus and Verus.
-The bout’s unique place in history stems from its unique beginning and remarkable end.
-The more research on did on these two intrepid writers, the more I realized how little had been done with this story.
-So, I took it upon myself to write a full-length novel on these two brave individuals.
+In college, I came across the story of Priscus and Verus — and it stopped me cold.
+What began as a traditional fight to the death became the most dramatic gladiatorial bout ever recorded, blow by blow.
+No contest in Roman history has matched its intensity, its theater, or its remarkable end.
+The further I researched these two extraordinary men, the more I realized how little had been done with their story.
+So I decided to fix that — and write the novel they deserved.

-Although parental guidance is suggested, GLADIATORS OF THE NAUMACHIA is appropriate for individuals who are sixteen or older.
+Although parental guidance is suggested, GLADIATORS OF THE NAUMACHIA is appropriate for individuals who are fourteen or older.

 Smithsonian channel did a interesting highlight of Priscus and Verus.